oscal-compass/compliance-trestle/README.md

 [![code-coverage][coverage-badge]][coverage]
 [![pypi-downloads][pypi-downloads-badge]][pypi]

-Trestle is a tool that enables the creation and validation of documentation artifacts for compliance requirements.
+Trestle is a ensemble of tools that enables the creation and validation of documentation artifacts for compliance requirements.
 It leverages NIST's [OSCAL](https://pages.nist.gov/OSCAL/documentation/) as a standard data format for interchange between tools and people, and provides an opinionated approach to OSCAL adoption.

 By design Trestle runs as a CICD pipeline running on top of compliance artifacts in `git` to provide transparency to the state of compliance across multiple stakeholders in an environment friendly to developers.

-Trestle passes the artifacts generated to tools that orchestrate the enforcement, measurement and reporting of compliance.
+Trestle provides tooling to help orchestrate the compliance process across a number of dimensions:

-It also provides tooling to manage OSCAL in a more human-friendly manner.
-By expanding the large OSCAL data structures into smaller and easier to edit sub-structures, creation and maintenance of these artifacts can follow normal `git` workflows (peer review via pull request, versioning, releases/tagging).
+- Tooling to manage OSCAL in a more human-friendly manner.
+By expanding the large OSCAL data structures into smaller and easier to edit sub-structures.
+- Transformation workflows that allow existing information from tools which do not support OSCAL into OSCAL.
+- Tooling to manage markdown documents for compliance, including transformation to OSCAL.
+- Support within trestle to streamline management within a managed git environment.
+- An underlying object model which supports developers interacting with OSCAL artefacts.

 ## Why Trestle